Dr. Pepper Ham (adapted from Ham in Coca Cola by Nigella Lawson)Ingredients:

 4. I needed about 1/2 of the second bottle.
 You want to only come about 2 inches from the top of your pot (even if the ham is not fully submerged) or else it will make a total mess boiling away on your stove.
 Trust me on this.
 I've done the research.

-6. Drain off the liquid (Nigella says that the stock makes a killer soup, but I've never done this).
+5. Bring to a boil and turn down the heat and simmer the ham for about 2 hours.6.
+Drain off the liquid (Nigella says that the stock makes a killer soup, but I've never done this).
 Reserve about 1/4 cup of the stock for your glaze.
 Place the ham into a foil-lined roasting dish.

 7. In a small bowl combine brown sugar, both mustards, chili powder and mix to combine.
 Salt is not needed because the ham should be salty enough on its own.